Oren Hazan: Legal issues

 Shortly after his election in 2015, Channel 12 reported that Hazan had hired prostitutes and used hard drugs during a trip to Bulgaria.
 Hazan sued for libel, but the lawsuit was thrown out of court because the reportage was deemed "responsible, serious journalism and reflected the reality as it was".

 On 9 September 2019, Hazan was sentenced to 100 hours of community service for an incident in 2014 when he had assaulted a civil servant for freezing his mother's bank account for nonpayment of taxes.

 Personal life

 Hazan lives in the Israeli settlement of Ariel in the West Bank.
 On 12 February 2017, he married Rinat Kotkovsky, after an engagement lasting just over a month.
 His first child, a daughter, was born on 28 August 2017.
+His second child, a son, was born February 12, 2019.